Schools & Teachers

 In addition, we organize quarterly professional workshops for teachers.
 Miami-Dade County Public Schools offers teacher certification points for these workshops.
 Contact our Education Department to learn more.

-This packet has been designed for middle and high school students and welcomes educators to adapt to their needs.
+This packet has been designed for students and welcomes educators to adapt to their needs.

 • About the Artist